GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 Reference: What happens if you include the weight of the pet and its registration date in the Pets Collection?

-The record will be registered as follows, but in this case, you will have a little trouble.
+The record will be registered as follows, but in this case, you will have the troubles.
 ![w:1200px](images/2021-11-03-14-47-07.png)

 ---
-The trouble
+The troubles
 - Because multiple Records with different pet weights and their registration dates are registered for one pet, the pet's information (Name, Image, Birthday) is registered in duplicate.
   - In order to change the information of one pet, we have to update all the duplicated records, which makes the process more complicated.
 - Adalo has a convenient function to automatically generate a form to register a record in a single collection, but since the collection is not divided by the unit to register data, it cannot be used.

 ---
-That's it for the database design.
+That's it for the sample app database design.

 It is recommended that you set up Adalo's database in the same state as the document to avoid confusion in the later work.

 ---
-## Database operations
+## Data manipulation
-Let's use the database we designed so that we can perform CRUD operations on the data in the sample application.
+Let's use the database we designed so that we can perform CRUD operations in the sample application.

 ---
 #### Creating Data
-First, let's make it possible to actually register a record of a pet in the already created pet registration screen.
+First, let's make it possible to actually register a record of a pet in the pet registration screen.

 ![bg right h:700px](../Adalo1/images/2021-10-22-02-23-09.png)